Lexicon

 AORIGINAL

-The mechanisms by which data or claims move across context boundaries while preserving meaning.
-When a fact established in one context must be used in another, transport operators specify how the translation occurs: what transformations are applied, what invariants are preserved, what information is lost or gained.
-In the witness structure A10, transport operators are part of the operational contract: given a witnessed equivalence between A and B in contexts within scope S, the transport operators specify how to move data from A-contexts to B-contexts and back.
-Without transport operators, equivalence is merely asserted; with them, equivalence is operational—the system knows not just that A and B are 'the same' but how to act on that sameness.
-Transport is not free: the unit (cost of promotion) and counit (cost of demotion) of adjunctions measure what is lost in translation.
-Transport operators make these costs explicit and auditable.
+When a fact established in one context must be used in another, something must translate it.
+Transport operators specify the translation: what transformations are applied, what invariants are preserved, what information is lost or gained.
+Given a witnessed equivalence between A and B within scope S, the transport operators specify how to move data from A-contexts to B-contexts and back.
+Without them, equivalence is merely asserted; with them, equivalence is operational — the system knows not just that A and B are 'the same' but how to act on that sameness.
+Transport is not free: the unit and counit of adjunctions measure what is lost in translation.

 The Trust Tax